-• The firm satisfies itself that staff understand their responsibilities (e.g. computerised training contains a test). • Training dwells unduly on legislation and regulations rather than practical examples. • Whistleblowing procedures are clear and accessible, and respect staff confidentiality. • Training material is not kept up to date . • The firm fails to identify training needs. • There are no training logs or tracking of employees' training history. • Training content lacks management sign-off. • Training does not cover whistleblowing and escalation procedures.
+- Poor compliance records are not reflected in staff appraisals and remuneration. - Training dwells unduly on legislation and regulations rather than practical examples. - Training material is not kept up to date. - The firm fails to identify training needs. - There are no training logs or tracking of employees' training history. - Training content lacks management sign-off. - Training does not cover whistleblowing and escalation procedures.

-See SYSC_SYSC 3.1.6R and SYSC 5.1.1R.
+See SYSC SYSC 3.1.6R and SYSC SYSC 5.1.1R.

-2.2.7 Quality of oversight
+Quality of oversight

-A firm's efforts to combat financial crime should be subject to challenge.
+2.2.7 A firm's efforts to combat financial crime should be subject to challenge.
 We expect senior management to ensure that policies and procedures are appropriate and followed.